squarepupil/website-pages/src/pages/stories.md

-Testimonials
+Arts & Ideas Parent Testimonials
 ---

-Arts & Ideas Parent Testimonials

 * [My son] dove out of bed at 5:15 and was bummed to find he couldn't go to school for three hours.
 Then he told me, "I'll make my lunch so you don't have to," and considering how he usually acts like making his lunch is the burden of all burdens...
     * “My son dove out of bed at 5:15 and was bummed to find he couldn’t go to school for three hours”

 * [My daughter] is so very happy she woke up at 5:00 AM ASKING IF SHE COULD GO TO SCHOOL YET!
 I am sure as parents you know how much that means to me;
   there is just no feeling like it.
     * “My daughter woke up at 5:00 AM asking if she could go to school yet!
 There is just no feeling like it.”

 * I'll be continuing to support you and spread the word about the school, especially now that I've seen it.
 Congratulations too, I'm so impressed with how wonderfully you've all made this space happen and how well you've articulated the differences and history of this model.
     * “I’m so impressed with how wonderfully you’ve all made this space happen.”

 * We think about you every day since the open house.
 I am thinking of [my son’s] visitation week, and more importantly, [my son] is thinking of his